 - Set the temperature at 55°F or higher to help keep the interior of the floor and wall cavities, where the water piping is likely located above freezing temperatures.
-Keeping room and cabinet doors open also helps heat to circulate and warm the areas where pipes are located.
+Keeping room and cabinet doors open can also help heat to circulate and warm the areas where pipes are located.

 - Shut off the water to washing machines and dishwashers where possible, to avoid any leaks or broken hoses while you are away.